javafxports/openjdk-jfx/.github/CONTRIBUTING.md

 3. File a bug in JBS

     If there isn't already a bug filed in [JBS](https://bugs.openjdk.java.net), then please file one at [bugreport.java.com](http://bugreport.java.com/).
 A JBS bug ID is needed even if you have already filed an issue in the GitHub issue tracker.
 A GitHub issue can be used as a convenience, but JBS is the official bug database for the OpenJFX Project.
 Once you submit a pull request, you can add the "github-bug" label on the JBS bug, along with an Issue link to the PR.
-If you don't have direct JBS access, one of the Project Committers will do this for you.
+If you don't have direct JBS access, one of the Project Committers or Authors will do this for you.

 4. Submit a pull request